Student Research Opportunities

 Vasiliki Athanasakou

-Corporate Reporting and Sustainability
+Corporate Reporting, Strategic Refocusing, and Corporate Sustainability

 Matthew Boland